-^{} With reference to this statement, the translator may observe that he has himself had many sittings with Slade, previous to that time, has received accounts of the phenomena occurring in his presence from many who have had equal or greater experience of them, and has read many records of them; yet the above, and nearly all other of the special experiments described in the text (Professor Zöllner's), are wholly new to him.
+• With reference to this statement, the translator may observe that he has himself had many sittings with Slade, previous to that time, has received accounts of the phenomena occurring in his presence from many who have had equal or greater experience of them, and has read many accounts of them; yet the above, and nearly all other of the special experiments described in the text (Professor Zöllner's), are wholly new to him.

-+ To appreciate the importance of this, with reference to the suggestion that Slade is an expert, it is necessary to bear in mind that he has been for many years following his vocation as a medium in the light of the utmost publicity; the Spiritualist journals (which are numerous) of America and England having printed innumerable accounts of his sequence.-TR.
+i To appreciato the importance of this, with reference to the suggestion that Slade is an expert, it is necessary to bear in mind that he has been for many years following his vocation as a medium in the light of the atmost publicity; the Spiritualist journals (which are numerous) of America and England having printed innumerable accounts of his s ances.-Tr.